newcat/TVDC/Plugin-Documentation/readme.md

 public void End() { }
 ```

-Ok well at least we can compile without errors now.
+Ok, well, at least we can compile without errors now.
 But it doesn't do anything yet.
 So let's start with the `Initialize`-Method:

 I suggest you create a variable in your class, which you assign the `host`-parameter to.
 For my example, I want to send a message back to the user when he sends "Hello".
 So let's see what my TestClass looks like now: